Tapas (Indian religions): Yoga and brahmacharya

 Patañjali, in his Yoga Sūtra, lists Tāpas as one of the Niyamas (virtuous practices), and describes it in several sections such as 2.32, 2.43 and 4.1.
 The term includes self-discipline, meditation, simple and austere living or any means of inner self-purification.
 Tapas in the Patanjali text and other Hindu texts on Yoga, states Benjamin Smith, is that which is "a means for perfection of the body and the organs through the lessening of impurities" and a foundation for a yogi's pursuit of perfection.
 Yama, niyama, asana and pranayama from Ashtanga yoga comes under tapas.

 Tapas in the Hindu traditions is part of a stage of life, called brahmacharya.
 The Vedic literature suggests diksa (incubation of a student in a field of knowledge) requires tapas, and tapas is enabled by the state of brahmacharya.
 This state sometimes includes tapas such as vrata (fasting, sacrifice of food), sram (philanthropic social work, sacrifice of income), silence (sacrifice of speech), and asceticism (bare minimum living, sacrifice of comfort).
 Oldenberg notes that Brahmana scripture suggests that the Brahmachari should carry tapas to the very tip of his existence, which includes not cutting his hair, nail and beard.
 Thus, during this process of spiritual rebirth and diksa, the tapas observed by a Brahmachari may include silence, fasting, seclusion, chastity, as well other activities.
 The goal of tapas is to help focus the Brahmachari on meditation, observation of reality, reflection and spiritual rebirth.
-Brahmacharya and tapasya are interrelated, with the student life expected to simple and austere, dedicated to the learning.
+Brahmacharya and tapasya are interrelated, with the student life expected to be simple and austere, dedicated to the learning.